 Market Value: current value of all cryptocurrency assets in portfolio

-- Total Deposits: cumulative fiat used to purchase cryptocurrency plus the market value of received cryptocurrency at the time it was received (note: received cryptocurrency includes staking income, mining income, gifts received, payments received, etc., but not cryptocurrency received from a purchase or trade)
+Total Deposits: cumulative fiat used to purchase cryptocurrency plus the market value of received cryptocurrency at the time it was received (note: received cryptocurrency includes staking income, mining income, gifts received, payments received, etc., but not cryptocurrency received from a purchase or trade)

 Total Proceeds: cumulative fiat proceeds from selling cryptocurrency + fair market value of sent cryptocurrency at the time it was sent (note: sent cryptocurrency includes crypto sent to a third party as a donation, gift, payment, etc.)

-- Reinvested Fiat: fiat proceeds from selling cryptocurrency that are reinvested back into purchasing more cryptocurrency
+Reinvested Fiat: fiat proceeds from selling cryptocurrency that you have used to purchase more cryptocurrency with

 Net Proceeds (aka reinvestment-adjusted proceeds): total proceeds minus reinvested fiat

 Note: if you want to ignore crypto deposits and withdrawals, you can also view your Net Fiat Invested (on the unrealized performance page) — your total fiat put into crypto purchases minus your total fiat earned from cryptocurrency sales.

 Total Return Calculation